by David Bottomley

 From September of 2007 to January of 2011, I was Vice President of Business Solutions for Information Technology Architects, Inc. to offer a pro-active, comprehensive managed IT service to area businesses.
 As VP of Business Solutions, I founded and managed the Business Solutions division of ITA resulting in three coveted awards in 2010 including the 2010 Small Business of the Year Award from the Chamber of Commerce of Southwest Indiana, Indiana Companies to Watch from the Indiana Economic Development Coalition, and the Better Business Bureau Torch Award for Integrity.

 From 2011 to 2013 I was the Information Technology Manager for FLANDERS - an international manufacturer and the largest repairer of industrial electric motors in the world, based in Evansville, Indiana.
-I provided strategic IT guidance and direction for all locations and manage IT staff of operations and programming personnel.
+I provided strategic IT guidance and direction for all locations and managed an IT staff of 13 operations and programming personnel.

 From 2013 to 2014 I was Programming Manager at Springleaf Financial managing all web site development projects and ecommerce programmers.